-We said that a Turn or curved arrow represents the act of rotating about the center of the Turn Sphere in the direction of the arrow through an angle indicated by its length.
-The word “indicated” was intentionally vague.
-If taken to mean that the angle of rotation equals the length of the curved arrow, understood as a radian measure, then such a construction in general fails to give the correct answer.
-(It is correct only when the two arrows lie on the same great circle.)
-Consider an extreme example.
+We said that a Turn or curved arrow represents the act of rotating through an angle indicated by its length.
+Tthe word “indicated” was intentionally left undefined.
+Suppose we take it to mean that the angle of rotation is the length of the curved arrow, understood as a radian measure.
+To see if this works, consider a simple example.
 Suppose we make two rotations each through 180° – a flip – about two perpendicular axes one after the other.
 A moment’s thought shows that the end result is the same as a flip about the axis perpendicular to the given axes.
-Yet the two curved arrows corresponding to the flips would be great-semicircles – if the arc length were the angle of rotation – and then their sum per the head-to-tail construction would be a curved arrow of zero length, a null Turn, that is, no rotation at all – which is about as wrong as possible.
+Yet the two curved arrows corresponding to the flips would be great-semicircles – if the arc length were the angle of rotation – and then their sum per the head-to-tail construction would be a curved arrow of zero length, a null Turn, that is, no rotation at all – which is about as wrong as it could be.

-However a simple modification or reinterpretation of our definition of a curved arrow / Turn will exactly compensate for the curvature of the sphere, to wit: make its arc length (in radians) exactly half the rotation angle.
-When we come to follow an arrow’s instructions, we double its numerical length to obtain how much to rotate.
-But when adding them we use them as they are, with the half angle.
-This modification will make the head-to-tail construction work in every situation.
-This amazing and little known theorem is due to Lawrence C. Biedenharn and James D. Louck, and can be found in “The Theory of Turns Adapted from Hamilton” which is chapter 4 of their Angular Momentum in Quantum Physics (1985), a volume of Encyclopedia of Mathematics and its Applications edited by G.-C. Rota.
+However a simple modification or reinterpretation of our definition of a curved arrow / Turn will exactly compensate for the curvature of the Turn sphere, to wit: always make its arc length half the rotation angle.
+When we come to follow an arrow’s instructions, we double its numerical length to obtain how much to rotate but when adding them head-to-tail we use them as they are, with the half angle.
+With this modification it happens that the head-to-tail construction will give the correct answer in every situation.

 Applied to our example of the two flips, the given curved arrows are now each 90° (π/2 radians) and adding them head-to-tail yields an arrow of 90° perpendicular to the given arrows – the correct result.